Abdul-Wahab-Al/EDA_of_Iris.csv/README.md

 ### 🧹 Data Cleaning & Preparation

--Column names were standardized for consistency.
+- Column names were standardized for consistency.

--The species column was converted from object type to categorical data type to improve memory usage and clarity.
+- The species column was converted from object type to categorical data type to improve memory usage and clarity.

 ### 📊 Data Visualization